 - Copy traveler's checks or pre-loaded VISA/AMX gift type cards.
 Avoid using ATMs.

 - Consider renting an international cellular phone instead of using your own phone.
 US-based "smart phones" are often hacked for bank and other personal information if lost abroad.

 - Always, always, ALWAYS lock your door.
 Before leaving for break, double- and triple-check your doors and windows.
 Place a wooden or metal bar in the track of sliding doors.

 - Keep your valuables out of sight.
 Don't leave a game console or laptop lying around in full view of the windows or doors.

 - Make sure all of your windows are secure and have curtains on them.

 - If your neighbor is staying in the area while you're away, arrange to have them watch over the house from time to time.

-- Bring your health insurance card, and carry it with you.
+- Carry your health insurance card with you.

 - Do not carry large amounts of cash with you.